-Projects Department has recognized the need for greater use of efficiency indicators for some time and, since the subject is difficult to come to grips with satisfactorily, it plans to include appropriate provision in endy include.

-7.20 Utility and National Power Planning Units: The experience reviewed indicates that it is important to give attention in sector missions, appraisal missions and institution-building efforts to the adequacy of planning units as well as of plans and that attention to this in the past may sometimes have been rather uneven.
-One of the advantages of the sector lending to Mexico was that this subject received considerable attention there, and some attention was given in Medellin, Buenos Aires and Brazil as well; on the other hand it seems to have received inadequate attention throughout the Bank's long association with the Cali power institutions and also in the early years of the Bank's work with PUB in Singapore.
-Had the matter received more study at the appropriate times the persistent power shortages and other problems in Cali and the current excessive investment in the Singapore power network might have been encourage porrowers and to eir consultant reduced.
+Bonk developer Projects Department has recognized the need for greater use of efficiency indicators for some time and, since the subject is difficult to come to a research project to This end is planned for grips with satisfactorily, it plans to include appropriate provision in meanwhile make explicit evaluations of 7.20 Utility and National Power Planning Units: The experience reviewed indicates that it is important to give attention in sector missions, appraisal missions and institution-building efforts to the adequacy of planning units as well as of plans and that attention to this in the past may sometimes have been rather uneven.
+One of the advantages of the sector leading to Mexico was that this subject received considerable attention there, and some attention was given in Medellin, Buenos Aires and Brazil as well; on the other hand it seems to have received inadequate attention throughout the Bank's long association with the Cali power institutions and also in the early years of the Bank's work with PUB in Singapore.
+Had the matter received more study at the appropriate times the persistent power shortages and other problems in Cali and the current excessive investment in the Singapore power network might have been reduced.
 If the Bank were to be able to do more work on power planning problems such as those mentioned earlier -- the economics of system extension and system reliability -- then this would of course help too.

-7.21 Training: The evaluation underlines the importance of giving systematic consideration in project appraisal and reviews of consultant terms of reference to training and opportunities for promoting and assisting it.
-Adequate training programs do depend heavily, it seems, on the enthusiasm of the utility's management.
-The evidence suggests that more sometime by the barry in the barry in the second particle of the stronger (NEB, Furnas, for example) and less in those which were weaker and more in need (PUB, EELPA and some of the Colombian companies).
+7.21 Training: The evaluation underlines the importance of giving esystematic consideration in project appraisal and reviews of consultant terms of reference to training and opportunities for promoting and assisting it.
+Adequate training programs do depend heavily, it seems, on the past 122 - enthusiasm of the utility's management.
+The evidence suggests that more attention has been given to training by those companies which were stronger (NEB, Furnas, for example) and less in those which were weaker and more in need (PUB, EELPA and some of the Colombian companies).
 However training received rather continuous attention in the case of CFE in the late 1950s and early 1960s and in VRA, and the deficiency with respect to the other companies mentioned seems to have been filled in more recent years.